bryanhannes/bryanhannes.github.io/_posts/2022-12-01-run-qwik-in-docker.markdown

 > npm create qwik@latest
 ```

-Give your applicationa name, we are going to name our application: *qwik-docker*
+Give your application a name, we are going to name our application: *qwik-docker*

 Select a starter, for this article we are going to create a *Basic App (QwikCity)"*